Alluxio/alluxio/docs/en/Running-Tachyon-on-EC2.md

 After the tests finish, visit Tachyon web UI at `http://{MASTER_IP}:19999` again.
 Click `Browse File System` in the navigation bar, and you should see the files written to Tachyon by the above tests.

+You can login to [AWS web console](https://console.aws.amazon.com/console), then go to your S3 console, and find some files written into your S3 bucket by the above tests.

 From a node in the cluster, you can ssh to other nodes in the cluster without password with: